sftcd/happykey/README.md

 could build this code either standalone here or as part of a test branch (called "encch") of my [ESNI-enabled OpenSSL fork](https://github.com/sftcd/openssl).
 There were also a couple of tweaks as the OpenSSL build generates more warnings than this one, so I cleaned those up too.
+One non-minor change was to add the option to input the private key for decryption (to ``hpke_dec``) as an ``EVP_PKEY`` pointer, so that we don't need to mess about with raw private key bits, if we already have the private key in an internal format.

 As of 20191210, ``hpke_dec()`` can decrypt what ``hpke_enc()`` produces,
 and valgrind seems happy, at least with nominal behaviour, so